anabeloff/RNAseqFun/RNAseqFungi_manual.md

 ![Hierarchical clustering of deferentially expressed genes in day 2 samples.
 Clusters were identified using average of euclidean distances of gene expression.
 A) Heat map of 85 DE genes in 6 samples forming 8 robust clusters.
 B) Heat map showing average DE for each cluster in individual samples.
 Var - indicates gene expression variance in cluster on sample level.
 Russet Burbank (resistant) and Pink Pearl (susceptible) potato.](hc_so.png "Hierarchical clustering of day 2 samples")

-The `clusterGenes` functions has two basic modes, controlled by `summarise_clusters` option.
-First shown on figure above in panel A, is default `FALSE`.
-It outputs data for all deferentially expressed genes in the set and ordering them by tree.
-If `summarise_clusters=TRUE` then it produces summarized clusters.
+The `clusterGenes` function has two basic modes, controlled by `summarise_clusters` option.
+The default setting (`FALSE`) shown on figure above in a panel A. It outputs data for all deferentially expressed genes in the set and ordering them by tree.
+If `summarise_clusters = TRUE` then it produces summarized clusters.
 Basically, showing average differential expression in each cluster for individual test samples.

 References
 ----------